man in his 40s doing a beginner workout at home in a living room

 Rest isn’t a reward for hard work — it’s part of the work itself.

 Rest is not a break from the process.
 Rest IS the process.
 Here is a simple way to think about it: imagine you are renovating your kitchen.
-You tear out the old cabinets (the workout).
+You tear out the old cabinets — that is the workout.
 But if you start ripping out the counters before the new cabinets are installed and set, you just have a bigger mess.
-The renovation — the actual improvement — happens during the building phase, not the tearing-down phase.
+The actual improvement happens during the building phase, not the tearing-down phase.
+Your body works exactly the same way.

 • Drink enough water.
-A good target is half your body weight in ounces per day.
-If you weigh 200 pounds, aim for 100 ounces of water.
+A solid target is half your body weight in ounces per day.
+If you weigh 200 pounds, aim for about 100 ounces of water.
+It sounds almost too basic — but building simple hydration habits makes a measurable difference in how fast you recover and how good you feel on your next active day.

 • Eat enough protein.
-Protein is the raw material your body uses to repair muscle.
-Good, affordable sources: eggs, canned tuna, Greek yogurt, chicken thighs, beans, and peanut butter.
+Protein is the raw material your body uses to rebuild muscle.
+Affordable, accessible sources: eggs, canned tuna, Greek yogurt, chicken thighs, beans, peanut butter, and cottage cheese.

 • Move gently on rest days.
 A 10-minute walk is not cheating.
-It actually helps your muscles recover faster by getting blood flowing without adding stress.
+It actually helps your muscles recover faster by getting blood moving without adding stress.
+This is one of the most effective workout recovery tips you will find.

 • Take your rest days seriously.
-Skipping a rest day because you “feel fine” is how most minor issues become actual injuries.
+Skipping a rest day because you “feel fine” is how small issues become real injuries.
+Workout injury prevention is not just about what you do during a session — it is about what you do between them.

 Aquasana Claryum® 3-Stage Max Flow